 This guide is relevant to staff in non-corporate Commonwealth entities who deal with requests for financial assistance under the Scheme for Compensation for Detriment caused by Defective Administration (CDDA Scheme).

 - assists staff of non-corporate Commonwealth entities in managing and determining CDDA Scheme claims

-- replaces the version published in May 2017.
+- was published in November 2018 and replaces the version published in May 2017.

 This guide is available on the Department of Finance website.

 Members of the public who are considering making a claim under the CDDA Scheme against a Commonwealth entity are encouraged to visit that entity's website for information.

 Employees of a Commonwealth entity can seek policy advice from the Discretionary Payments Section in the Department of Finance about how to manage a CDDA Scheme claim, at firstname.lastname@example.org or on 1800 227 572.